Military to Civilian Resume — Translate Your MOS

 After: “Produced 140+ analytical reports for senior leadership by synthesizing data from multiple classified sources; identified behavioral patterns supporting operational planning for a 3,500-personnel unit.”

-The second version lands interviews at defense contractors, financial intelligence firms, and corporate risk teams.
-The first version gets deleted.
+That second version lands interviews at defense contractors, financial intelligence firms, and corporate risk teams.
+The first one gets deleted.
+No discussion needed.

 Before and After — 68W Combat Medic